jestenough/code-challenges/collections/learngo/24-structs/questions/README.md

 ## When should you use a struct type?
 1. For storing the same type of values
 2. For adding an additional type of values in runtime
-3. For combining different types in a single type to represent a concept *CORRECT*
+3. For combining different types in a single type to represent a concept

 > **1:** Arrays, slices, and maps are better candidates for that.
 >